Rivers-Project-2018/Sophie-River-Thames/README.md

   <img src="https://github.com/Rivers-Project-2018/Sophie-River-Thames/blob/master/Sophies mitigation plot  for DatchetWindsor.png" width="650" />
   </p>

 > **Figure 7:** my final mitigation plot for Datchet/Windsor; by my calculation, only a small amount of mitigation occurs. £239.1 million from: [10, p.32]. £588 million from: [12].
 The code for this plot is given in the file directory under the name WinMit.R.
+Mitigation values are calculated to 2 decimal places.

 The 0.28 and 0.51 mitigation levels imply that the 2014 Datchet flood would have FEV values of 27.72Mm<sup>3</sup> and 27.49Mm<sup>3</sup> respectively with the channels in place.
 Therefore, the flooding would have been on a slightly smaller scale, but not by much.
 The 0.28 value was approximated by calculating the volume of flood water taken by the Datchet channel and dividing it by a million.
 This value is only an approximation as the Dacthet channel's length is not explicitly stated in any report.
 The 0.51 was created by a similar approach - the volume of flood water held by all planned channels and divide that by a million.
 Despite the low mitigation levels expected from creating the channels, I have been reassured that this project is the best option for the Lower Thames region [14].
 If you wish to calculate the volumes yourself a table has been placed below with all the information required.